 To achieve this best case scenario will require strong and committed action from the global community.
 Without it, the future looks less bright.
 This graphic shows the worst case scenario in 2030:

 If we want to expedite the end of poverty, we need a Data Revolution.

 The international community must pay greater attention to data, as it defines the next generation of development goals.
 Global poverty estimates still rely on outdated, patchy data.
-Approximately 25 percent of the data on the number of poor people in sub-Saharan Africa is derived from surveys conducted before 2005.
+25% of the data on the number of poor people in sub-Saharan Africa is derived from surveys conducted before 2005.
 Without better information, resources cannot be optimally allocated, progress cannot be properly followed, and lessons cannot be learned.